 Tags: CSE, Indonesia, Sexuality education, Yes I Do

 For young people in West Java, buying a condom is forbidden and the word “vagina” is simply too offensive to say out loud.
-But aided by “SETARA”, a manual on sex education, headmaster and Sex Ed teacher Pak Yanto Suryahadi and his class of adolescents are navigating their way through the moral minefield of sexual taboos in Indonesia.
+But aided by “SETARA”, a manual on sexuality education, headmaster and sexuality education teacher Pak Yanto Suryahadi and his class of adolescents are navigating their way through the moral minefield of sexual taboos in Indonesia.

 Yanto Suryahadi (46) proudly walks across the schoolyard of “his” lilac-hued school building in a village on the south-western coast of Java.
 The spirited vice principal, who seems to have a perpetual smile on his face, is dressed in a khaki uniform.

 “When we started up a sexuality-education module, at the end of 2017, it didn’t take long before the disapproving murmurings of parents were audible in the schoolyard.
 Sex before marriage is referred to as zinā in Java and is seen as unclean in the eyes of Islam, which is why parents and schools completely avoid the subject,” explains Pak Yanto (“sir Yanto“), as the students call him.
 “Consequently, there is nowhere that children can turn to for reliable information.
 And with that kind of playing field we have no hope of stopping sexual abuse, teenage pregnancies and sexually transmitted diseases.”

 Girls in school uniforms (long blue skirts, white blouses and white niqabs) move across the schoolyard towards the classrooms in a group.
 The break is almost over.
 “To accommodate the concerns of the parents, the school board decided to update them about the lessons every two weeks.
 And this has proved as beneficial as the proverbial killing of two birds with one stone, because now the parents are also learning to discuss desires and boundaries.”